-Give your potato crops a side dressing of Daltons Garden TimeTM Potato Fertiliser 2-3 times during their growing period but don’t over fertilise as it will lead to green leafy tops and fewer apotatoes in the ground.
+Give your potato crops a side dressing of Daltons Garden TimeTM Potato Fertiliser 2-3 times during the growing period but don’t over fertilise as it will lead to green leafy tops and fewer potatoes in the ground.

 Potatoes are hardy and easy to grow and only need watering around once a week.
 Be sure you don’t over water them.
 The only time you may need to water more regularly is during an exceptionally dry period.